MicrosoftDocs/visualstudio-docs/mac/customizing-the-ide.md

 ---
 title: Customizing the IDE
 description: Visual Studio for Mac can be customized in a variety of ways, allowing users to develop apps in an environment that meets both their efficiency and aesthetic needs.
-In this guide we will explore the variety of ways Visual Studio for Mac can be adapted to suit your needs.
+This topic explores the variety of ways Visual Studio for Mac can be adapted to suit your needs.
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017